jh2633/password_test/README.md

 - Navigate to localhost:4567 to see the page :)

 ##### Integration tests
+- Note: Integration test can occasionally be dodgy due to ajax call not being complete before change is evaluated.
+This is put in To-Do to be fixed and may occasionally cause a failed test.
 - Capybara uses headless chrome as its javascript driver in this application's configuration.
 This is a cask package that would need to be installed if not already available on the machine, in addition to the Chrome browser.

   `brew cask install chromedriver`